-5. When the Bootloader Information section is selected, the same information is shown as when it was running the AX022000 firmware, but in this case the Flashing feature has been enabled.
+5. When the Bootloader Information section is selected, the same information is shown as when it was running the AX022003 firmware, but in this case the Flashing feature has been enabled.

-- 6. Select the Flashing button and navigate to where you had saved the AF-08010-x.yy.bin file sent from Axiomatic.
-(Note: only binary (.bin) files can be flashed using the Axiomatic EA tool) - 7.
+Select the Flashing button and navigate to where you had saved the AF-15122-x.yy.bin file sent from Axiomatic.
+(Note: only binary (.bin) files can be flashed using the Axiomatic EA tool) 7.
 Once the Flash Application Firmware window opens, you can enter comments such as "Firmware upgraded by [Name]" if you so desire.
 This is not required, and you can leave the field blank if you do not want to use it.

-Note: You do not have to date-stamp or timestamp the file, as this is all done automatically by the Axiomatic EA tool when you upload the new firmware.
+Note: You do not have to date/time-stamp the file, as this is done automatically by the EA tool when you upload the new firmware.